Blueve/LeetCodeNote/Factorial Trailing Zeroes/README.md

 ## C++

   - Answer
-  Every factor which suffix is '5' lead to a zero.
+  Every factor which suffix is 5 lead to a zero

   ```cpp
   class Solution {
   public: